geomagpy/MARTAS/README.md

 In case you are using secure TLS access (OS encrypted) use the following additional options:

         mosquitto_pub -h localhost -m "test message" -t test -u USERNAME -P SECRET -p 8883 -d

+In case you are using secure TLS access with CA file use the following additional options:

+        mosquitto_pub -h localhost -m "test message" -t test -u USERNAME -P SECRET -p 8883 --cafile /path/to/ca.crt -d

 As soon as you press return at the mosquitto_pub command you should read "test message" below your subscription command.
 Checkout the official mosquitto pages for more information.